Educational Policy and Leadership

 The goal of our graduate programs is to engage the professional educator (teacher or other human-service organization leader) in extended critical reflection on principles, practices and rationales of human service leadership in contemporary society.
 Specifically, the program seeks to develop educational and human-service leaders with expertise in historical, philosophical and sociological foundations of educational policy issues.
 Our programs are designed to accommodate the working professional, and content is composed to reflect diversity in student backgrounds, interests and professional objectives.

 At Marquette, students can pursue doctoral work in educational policy and leadership.
-Master's-level students may choose to specialize in educational administration (M.Ed. with licensure), educational leadership (M.A./thesis track), STEM teaching (M.Ed.), or student affairs in higher education (M.Ed.).
+Master's-level students may choose from educational leadership (M.Ed) with pathway to DPI licensure in either principal and/or director of instruction, educational policy and foundations (M.A./thesis track), or student affairs in higher education (M.Ed.), or specialization in elementary education (M.Ed.), secondary education (M.Ed.) or STEM teaching (M.Ed.).